1. HOME

 Fortunately for you I don't plan to.

-Mr Harris has been kind in saying I gave a gift of myself; my energy, enthusiasm, honesty, respect and love, to you.
-But I want to turn that around and give it back, for this is precisely what I feel you have given me.
+Mr. Harris is kind in saying I gave you the gift of myself: my energy, enthusiasm, honesty, respect and love.
+While that's true, I'm going to turn those words around and give them straight back, for this is precisely what you have given me.

-Over the years fashion has had skirts short, long, and short again.
+Over the years I've been teaching, fashion has had skirts short, long, and short again.
 Underwear boldly became over wear for a time.
 Hair has come, gone, been big, cropped, technicolored, bleached, curled, straightened, extended and dreadlocked.
+And lately, there's tatts.

-Despite the altering of outward appearance there has always been and always will be a constant.
+Despite the changing of outward appearance there has always been and always will be a constant.
 That is the inner need to strive for what is true and right.

 Quote: People who refuse to rest honorably on their laurels when they reach “retirement” age seem very admirable to me.
 Helen Hayes

-I am still working on finding the best of me.
+am still working on finding the best of me.
 It is an exciting on-going journey.
 Thank-you for being my traveling companions along a large and important part of my way.
-I am forever grateful for your stimulating company and the enormous collection of shared experiences indelibly printed on my mind.
+I am forever grateful for your company.

 I hope my example retirement speech was useful to you and you're feeling more confident now about writing your own speech.